pslucas0212/RHEL-Study-Guide-Manage-Networking/README.md

 ```

-update the local /etc/hosts file
+update the local /etc/hosts file with the seoncd ip addres and so we can reference the connection with the private name
 ```
 # echo "10.0.1.1 private" >> /etc/hosts
 ```

 Reboot the system and wait for it to restart to test the new connection.

 Logon to server to check the new connection
 ```
 # nmcli con show --active
 NAME  UUID                                  TYPE      DEVICE